Zichyújfalu: History

 Local inhabitants found employment on the state farm.
 The leaders of the farm were able and willing to support the settlement financially as well.
 Permanent workers were settled down in the village, and, as a result, the number of local inhabitants began to grow.
 New settlers were given not only job opportunities but also housing and building sites.
 Large-scale construction began.

 Due to the rise of population figures local affairs could no longer be directed from Seregélyes, another settlement of the area.
 The establishment of a local office of administration did not improve the situation either.
 In the mid-1950s local economy was so strong that it could take its share from public duties.
-The problems of education were also about to be solved A new school building was erected in the village from 1957–59 and it has been functioning as a school up to now.
+The problems of education were also about to be solved A new school building was erected in the village from 1957 to 1959 and it has been functioning as a school up to now.
 The electrification of the settlement failed in 1948, but in 1956 Újfalu was linked to the national network.

 The number of inhabitants was continuously on the rise and because of this the question of administrative changes had to be raised in this period.
 About 80% of the village population was employed by the State Farm of Agárd.
 Agárd, as well as Gárdony had a tremendous influence on life at Újfalu.
 The participants of the Village Assembly on 14 September 1962 voted for the unification of Gárdony and Újfalu.
 From the originally 2434-acre area of Újfalu 1689 acres were annexed to Gárdony.

 After unification the settlement underwent a period of development.
 Several streets were established and paved in the village, sidewalks were also paved.
 The inhabitants also participated in the programme of development and they did a lot of voluntary work.
 Shopping facilities also improved.
 Village shops were formerly run by the agricultural cooperative of Seregélyes, and now they were taken over by the local ÁFÉSZ (cooperative).
 The road leading from the railway station to Csirib major was paved and a regular bus service was operated between Újfalu and Gárdony, the administrative centre.
 In the 1970s the local inhabitants began to leave the settlement.
 This was a steady process and giving out new building sites did not improve the situation.

 In the period after the changing of the political system this tendency slowed down, since it became increasingly difficult for people to find jobs in the industrial plants nearby.